For a chronological list of all the Torah Portions in each of the five books of Torah, click here.

 The Torah speaks in the future tense when it says, “These words, which I am commanding you today, shall be on your heart.”
 On a simple level, this means that one should endeavor to memorize the words of the Torah.
 On a deeper level, these words allude to the Messianic Era when God will write His Torah upon our hearts.

+We should never congratulate ourselves as if we have already attained the goal.
+A person should always regard himself as a seeker of God.
 Even if we have found the way to God through the person of His Son, Yeshua, this is only the beginning of the quest, not the end.
-The real life of faith is an ongoing pursuit of the LORD.
-The contrite heart continues to seek God each day and continually cries out:

 In the Near East, it was once common for blood-covenant partners to exchange amulet-like pouches, which contained tokens, or even full copies, of their covenantal obligations to one another.
 Covenant partners wore the contract-amulets as bracelets or necklaces.
 The commandment of tefillin seems to be consistent with that ancient ritual, especially when one considers the rabbinic tradition that God Himself wears tefillin marked with the name of Israel just as Israel’s tefillin are marked with the name of God.